Transport for Greater Manchester: Corporate identity

 TfGM uses a corporate identity designed in-house.
-The black and white "M" logo is adapted from the GMPTE logo and was used on bus stops across Greater Manchester.
-After the rollout of Bee Network bus franchising, bus stop signs are replaced by a black “Bus Stop” wording against a yellow background, with the Bee Network logo appearing in the corner of the sign, while the route font remains unchanged.
+The black and white M logo was adapted from the GMPTE logo and was used on bus stops across Greater Manchester.
+After the rollout of Bee Network bus franchising, bus stop signs are being updated with black Bus Stop wording against a yellow background, with the Bee Network logo appearing in the corner of the sign; the route font remains unchanged.